SF State Inclusion Pilot Project

 • Dr. Julie Paulson, Professor of English

-• Dr. Kathleen Mortier, Assistant Professor of Special Education
+• Dr. Kathleen Mortier, Associate Professor of Special Education

 • Dr. Mayumi Hagiwara, Assistant Professor of Special Education